mattia-atzeni/basket-manager/README.md

 BasketManager is an Android application designed to allow Basket referees to manage their matches.

-More in detail, the application allows a referee to:
+More in details, the application allows a referee to:

 * Accept or reject an invitation to umpire a game;
 * Receive a notification when a new invitation is pending;